2001–02 Ulster Rugby season

 The 2001–02 season was Ulster Rugby's seventh under professionalism, and their first under head coach Alan Solomons.
 They competed in the Heineken Cup, the IRFU Interprovincial Championship, and the inaugural Celtic League.
 Flanker Andy Ward was captain.

 Solomons, former assistant coach of South Africa and the Western Stormers, was appointed in January to succeed Harry Williams in June.
 Mark McCall remained assistant coach.
 Former Springboks assistant coach Phil Mack, who had worked with Solomons with the Stormers, was appointed fitness advisor in place of Mike Bull.

-Hooker Allen Clarke retired from playing and was named Director of Elite Player Development, establishing Ulster's first academy programme.
+Hooker Allen Clarke retired from playing and was named Director of Elite Player Development, establishing Ulster's first academy programme, based at the Sports Institute for Northern Ireland.
+The first intake consisted of fourteen players.

 The Irish, Scottish and Welsh unions agreed a format for the inaugural Celtic League in May 2001.
 It would involve all four Irish provinces, two teams from Scotland and nine from Wales, organised in two conferences.
 It would kick off on 18 August, with the final scheduled for 15 December.
 Celtic league fixtures between Ulster and Leinster, and between Munster and Connacht, would count towards this year's IRFU Interprovincial Championship.
 The remaining Interprovincial fixtures would take place in April 2002.

 In the Celtic League, Ulster finished second in Pool A, qualifying for the playoffs.
 They beat Neath in the quarter-final, but lost to Munster in the semi-final.
 David Humphreys was the league's leading scorer with 122 points, and the "leading marksman" with 39 successful goal kicks.
 In the Heineken Cup, they finished second in Pool 2, missing out on the knockout stage.
 They finished second in the Interprovincial Championship, qualifying for next season's Heineken Cup.
 David Humphreys was Ulster's Player of the Year.
 Lock Gary Longwell made his 100th appearance for Ulster in October 2001.